ConceptaNjolima/MyTNTResources/Week 1/Intro to Git.md

 ### Intro to version control and Git (50 minutes)
 1. What is Git?
    * Git allows you to add, edit, and break your code without fear.
 Git creates save points along the way so you can go back.
-   * Git allows you to make changes to a file and store those changes back in a central repository (repo), file archive hosted locally or online, privately or publicly
+   * Git allows you to make changes to a file and store those changes back in a central repository (repo) file archive hosted locally or online, privately or publicly
    * Technically it's a "distributed version control system" (VCS)
-   * Distributed: each person who has their own copy of the code and history
+   * Distributed: each person has their own copy of the code and history
    * Version: like a document that's being written, code changes over time.
 Saving and committing creates a version of it.
 Another version is created when you add more and save again.
-   * Control: Git is the system and processes that controls creating new versions.
+   * Control: Git is the system and process that controls creating new versions.
 It also manages multiple people collaborating on those files.

 2. Why Git?
    * There are other version control systems.
 Git is the most popular and an industry standard.
-   * It has some advantages over a centralized system, that has a single copy of the code:
+   * It has some advantages over a centralized system, which has a single copy of the code:
        * It's quick to take action on your own copy
        * It works locally, on your own computer, and offline
        * It makes having multiple branches, parallel worlds of code, easier

 3. Git Gotchyas
-   * Git can mean several things - the name of the source control technology, the functionality built into VS Code, the file formats and protocols that underlies the system.
+   * Git can mean several things - the name of the source control technology, the functionality built into VS Code, the file formats and protocols that underlie the system.
-   * It’s both powerful (because it’s open-ended), plentiful (b/c it’s open source), and sometimes hard to use (because it’s open-ended).
+   * It’s both powerful (because it’s open-ended), plentiful (because it’s open source), and sometimes hard to use (because it’s open-ended).
-   * It takes practice, it's a learned skill, it's not intuitive - ask your coaches about their Git disasters, everyone has a story.
+   * It takes practice, it's a learned skill, it's not intuitive - ask your coaches about their Git disasters - everyone has a story.

 4. Tool Tour [TO DO describe how they come together and how the tour works]
    * *All pre-installed?*